rt126/rt126.github.io/content/schedule/_index.md

 - Testdrive, we will visit a car-manufacturer and testdrive some nice cars
 - Lunch
 - Hangout session with some nice games
-- Preparation for themed dinner party
+- Preparation at homehost before themed dinner party
 - Theme dinner party, theme Hunter vs Hunted
 - During the themed dinner party each country is expected to perform some activity that they have prepard